swaxi/qgis-stereonet/README.md

 ## Usage
  1- Download zip file from github, install into QGIS using plugin manager
  2- Select a layer that has structural info, then select the points you want to plot
- 3- You can use the WAXI QFIELD Plugin to control display behaviour
+ 3- You can use the WAXI QFIELD Plugin (https://github.com/swaxi/WAXI_QF)to control display behaviour
  4- Click on WAXI Stereonet icon    ![plugin_icon](icon.png)

  ## Roadmap: